learn-co-curriculum/phase-0-bash-navigation/README.md

 The `..` is a shortcut for the directory _above_ the working directory.
-The `bash` shell provides a series of "shortcuts" for some commonly-used file system paths. `..` means "this directory's containing folder.
+The `bash` shell provides a series of "shortcuts" for some commonly-used file system paths. `..` means "this directory's containing folder".
 These shortcuts look strange but they're designed to be _short_ and therefore _easy to type_ and therefore _fast_ and, as we've hinted, the CLI is all about speed.